sara-nl/picasclient/README.md

 Tue 31 Dec 2024 00:00:00  CET
 ```

 Once the script is running, it will start polling the Picas server for work.
 Once the work is complete, the script will finish.

-Tokens have status, which will go from "todo" to "done" once the work has been completed (or "failed" if the work fails).
-To do more work, you will have to add new tokens that are not in a "done" state yet, otherwise the example script will just stop after finding no more work to do.
+Tokens have a status, which will go from "todo" to "done" once the work has been completed (or "failed" if the work fails).
+To do more work, you will have to add new tokens that in the "todo" state yet, otherwise the example script will just stop after finding no more work to do.
+If you are interested, you can look into the scripts `examples/local-example.py` and `examples/process_task.sh` to check what the actual work is.
 </details>

 <details closed>